 Supposedly, connecting a portable drive to the USB port (of any either hardware unit) allows you to share the store with the rest of the network, just like the case of any router with a USB port.

 In reality, I couldn’t make it work.
-There’s an option to enable “SAMBA” within the web interface, and the mobile app, but doing so didn’t make any changes in my case.
-There was no way I could access or manage my test Crucial X8 drive (or any other drives I tried for that matter.)
+There’s an option to enable “SAMBA” within the web interface and the mobile app, but doing so didn’t make any changes in my case.
+There was no way I could access or manage my test Crucial X8 drive (or any other drives I tried, for that matter.)

-Considering the EnGenius ESR580 delivered terrible NAS performance, I decided it wouldn’t worth keeping at it with the TRENDnet TEW-830MDR2K and gave up this part of testing.
+Considering the EnGenius ESR580 delivered terrible NAS performance, I decided it wouldn’t be worth keeping at it with the TRENDnet TEW-830MDR2K and gave up this part of testing.

 Useful Auto-Optimization feature

-Set it up and the system will restart itself at the time and weekday of your choosing.
+Set it up, and the system will restart itself at the time and weekday of your choosing.
 Generally, a restart can solve a lot of issues in routers.

 In my testing, though, it turned out that the TRENDnet can do just fine without this feature.
-It worked quite well for a long time without the need to restart.
+It worked pretty well for a long time without the need to restart.
 Still, it’s a nice option to have.